21 Different Types of Owls in Africa

 The mature forests and woodlands are the favored habitat of the African Barred Owlet (Glaucidium capense).

 Both the day and the night are lively for them.
-The African Barred Owlets, like other types of owls in Africa, spend the day hiding from other birds in their natural tree holes.
+Like other types of owls in Africa, African barred owls spend the day hiding from other birds in their natural tree holes.

-Although they prefer to hunt at night when they can survey the ground from a perch and snag insects, reptiles, and small animals.
+They prefer to hunt at night when they can survey the ground from perch and snag insects, reptiles, and small animals.

 Particularly while breeding, this species has a strong sense of territoriality.